elastos/Elastos.DID.Native.SDK/README.md

 #### 4.3 Dummy Test

-Run DIDTest without IDChain Transaction, this module does not need spv wallet.
-If you no spv wallet or only want to run basic DID functions, you can choose this module.
+Run DIDTest without IDChain Transaction.
+This module does not need an SPV wallet.
+If you don't have an SPV wallet or only want to run essential DID functions, you can choose this module.

 ```shell
 ./didtest --dummy